 PRO TIP: When consuming turmeric, pair it with black pepper.
 Black pepper contains a compound called piperine, which helps boost turmeric’s absorption from the digestive system into the bloodstream.
 Fat can also increase your body’s absorption of curcumin – so a healthy curry is a match made in turmeric heaven.

 It’s important to remember that taking turmeric can be a very helpful addition to a healthy lifestyle.
 Keeping inflammation down where we want it involves eating a nutrient-dense diet, minimizing the consumption of sugar and processed foods, and moving regularly throughout the day.
+We recommend adding fermented turmeric to your daily routine!

 Recipe and photos by Hannah Aylward